reu/touche/README.md

 It tries to mimic [hyper](https://crates.io/crates/hyper), but with a synchronous API.

 For now only the server API is implemented.
-HTTP client is planned but is sitll a work in progress.

 ## Hello world